In Dubai, a one day layover is an ideal family adventure because this financial hub of the United Arab Emirates is a unique destination.

 The number one attraction, Burj Khalifa, has towered 848 meters or 160 stories above an impressive skyline since January 4, 2010.
 The undulating steel and glass minaret designed by Adrian Smith, then of Skidmore, Owings & Merrill (who also did the original One World Trade Center in New York), boasts several world records: highest observatory, highest outdoor deck, one of the fastest elevators in the world, some of the most expensive office rents, crowds that rival Times Square and even bigger than that on New Year’s Eve.

 A visit to Burj Khalifa is not cheap, “but you don’t visit Dubai,” my husband adds, “to save money.”
-We paid the upcharge (from the US$34 general admission to US$136) for an AtTheTop Experience in order to access the 148th floor indoor and outdoor observation decks.
+We paid the upcharge (from the US$40 general admission to US$146) for an AtTheTop SKY Experience in order to access the 148th floor indoor and outdoor observation decks.

-Timed entries are through the gift shop known as the Dubai Mall (world’s largest with 4,000 stores), where our group of about 50 was escorted through Security (“No spray paint, No alcohol!”) to special elevators.
+Timed entries are through the gift shop known as the Dubai Mall (world’s largest with 1,300 retail outlets), where our group of about 50 was escorted through Security (“No spray paint, No alcohol!”) to special elevators.

 After clearing our ears, we were whisked into a smaller elevator straight to 148, where a private lounge with drinks and snacks awaited.